Current Work Areas

 A group of Wi-Fi Alliance members interested in operator Wi-Fi networks meets to outline the specific needs for Wi-Fi in the service provider marketplace.
 This group defines requirements that align with operators’ needs, and provides operator perspective to other task groups and across the Wi-Fi Alliance collaboration forum.
 Certification available

 With the overarching importance of the need for secure computing environments, Wi-Fi Alliance members are addressing how to ensure Wi-Fi CERTIFIED security mechanisms maintain effective security controls within the Wi-Fi protocol suite.
-Wi-Fi Alliance is specifically addressing known security weaknesses resulting from users selecting weak passwords and meeting emerging needs in security-sensitive markets for support of additional cryptographic algorithms and policies, such as those specified in the Commercial National Security Algorithm (CNSA) Suite.
+Wi-Fi Alliance constantly works to address known security weaknesses and meet emerging needs in security-sensitive markets with support of additional cryptographic algorithms and policies.
 Certification available

 Wi-Fi Agile Multiband™

 Members of Wi-Fi Alliance have formed a task group to explore technology and certification requirements to improve Wi-Fi network performance through the efficient use of available frequency bands, channels and network infrastructure.
 Wi-Fi CERTIFIED infrastructure and client devices will exchange information to enable intelligent band selection decisions, including capability to steer clients to the cellular network when appropriate.
 The task group will define mechanisms that are applicable to available frequency bands, and which may be extended to include additional bands as they come into use.
 Certification available